 Work-in-Progress:

-1. Time-varying CSR-Return Dynamics with Renxuan Wang (CEIBS), Russ Wermers (Maryland), and Ruoke Yang (SEC)
+2. What Drives the Dynamics of CSR Returns? with Renxuan Wang (CEIBS), Russ Wermers (Maryland), and Ruoke Yang (SEC)

 3. Negative Sentiment and Aggregate Retail Trading: Evidence from Mass Shootings